pkdone/k8smongodb/index.md

 ## Suggesting Changes To This Page

 If you have a suggested change or addition to the content of this web page, please create a new "[issue](https://github.com/pkdone/k8smongodb/issues)", with a short description.

-## TODO

-* k8s/mongo image in top left (merge 2 icons)
-* embed image icon for website to be shown in browser tabs